-The Hahndorf/Woodside/Birdwood outbound off-ramp will be closed at night during the work period.
-Speed and lane restrictions will be in place with a detour via the Bridgewater Interchange outbound off-ramp, Carey Gully Road, Mount Barker Road, to Hahndorf/Woodside/Birdwood.
+The Bridgewater Interchange outbound on-ramp, will be closed at various times during the work period.
+Speed and lane restrictions will be in place with a detour via Carey Gully Road, Mount Barker Road and the Stirling Interchange.

-Outside of work hours all lanes on the freeway and the Hahndorf/Woodside/Birdwood outbound off ramp will be open to traffic, with a 60km/h speed restriction in place.
+Outside of work hours all lanes on the Freeway, Carey Gully Road and the Bridgewater Interchange ramps will be open to traffic with a 60km/h speed restriction in place.

-Access for buses and emergency service vehicles will be maintained at all times.
+Access for buses and emergency service vehicles will be maintained throughout the works.

 Variable Message Signs will be in place at key locations to provide early notice to motorists of the traffic restrictions and detours.

-Speed restrictions will remain in place for approximately four to six weeks on the newly resurfaced section of road, this is to enable excess bitumen on the new surface to be worn to a safe level.
+Speed restrictions will remain in place on the newly resurfaced section of road to enable excess bitumen on the new surface to be worn to a safe level.
 The posted speed limit will then be reinstated once it is safe to do so.